armageddon421/philled/README.md

-clean.bat deletes everything on the board, useful if files have been deleted locally upload.bat uploads the src folder to the auto-detected board by mpremote sync_to_all_boards.bat syncs all files to all connected and online boards via espnow
+clean.bat deletes everything on the board, useful if files have been deleted locally upload.bat uploads the src folder to the auto-detected board by mpremote sync_to_all_boards.bat syncs all files to all connected and online boards via espnow repl.bat starts an interative python shell on the target